 In VUCA (volatile, uncertain, complex, ambiguous) times, marketers, often under pressure to deliver results, veer towards short-term tactics for quick gains.
 The effectiveness imbalance between brand building and activation means that brands are in danger of being eroded, affecting their profitability and shareholder value.
 How can we as an industry work together to champion the power of brands to deliver long-term value and combat short-termist thinking?

-Ongoing transparency issues, digital disruption, the new breed of advertiser who is taking control of his own data, the rise of the consultancies and the effect of Brexit…media agencies are under more pressure than ever to reinvent their value proposition.
+Ongoing transparency issues, digital disruption, the new breed of advertiser who is taking control of his own data, the rise of the consultancies and the effect of Brexit…media agencies are under more pressure than ever to reimagine their value proposition.
 Our panel will look at the agency model from all sides and try to find a clear path ahead for reinvention.

-Despite a major drive to tackle the industry’s diversity problem, there is still a long way to go, especially when it comes to physical and learning disabilities.
-In a world where it has been proved beyond doubt that difference leads to improved business performance, why are the creative industries still an impenetrable space for all too many, and how can we tackle bias and preconceptions to achieve greater inclusion?
+Despite a major drive to tackle the industry’s diversity and inclusion problem, there is still a long way to go, especially when it comes to physical and learning disabilities.
+In a world where it has been proved beyond doubt that difference leads to improved business performance, why are the creative industries still an impenetrable space for all too many, and how can we tackle bias and preconceptions to achieve greater balance?

 The parameters of creativity are being redefined.
 Technological advances are ushering in a new wave of possibilities for brands, enabling greater connection with customers and the world around them.
 But these shiny new tools are only as good as the humans operating them.
 Could this “renaissance in creativity” by hindered by human resistance and negativity bias – and with good reason?